Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test5_clue_analysis(gemini).md

 |-------|------------|
 | Rating | 3/5 - 🟢 Just Right |

-**Reasoning:** The informed clues are specific enough to help players identify the correct answer, but the misinformed clues add some ambiguity.
-The fake clues successfully misdirect, making the overall difficulty balanced.
-The combination of helpful and misleading clues creates a moderate level of difficulty that should make the game fun.
+**Reasoning:** The clues provide a good balance of specificity and generality.
+The informed clues are specific enough to hint at the correct answer without being too obvious.
+The misinformed clues provide some doubt, and the fake clues effectively misdirect the player.
+The overall difficulty is well-balanced.

 ---